 Frequently Asked Dog Daycare Questions

-What is required to participate in daycare?
+What is required to have a FREE daycare evaluation?

 What is the ratio of people to dogs?